Adam Mintz

 Adam Mintz (born May 15, 1961) is an American Modern Orthodox rabbi, Talmud teacher, professor, and advocate for Orthodox conversions to Judaism and head of the conversion court, Rodfei Zedek.
-Mintz is the Founding Rabbi of Kehilat Rayim Ahuvim in New York City and a member of the Talmud faculty at Yeshivat Maharat.
+Mintz is the Founding Rabbi of Kehilat Rayim Ahuvim in New York City, a synagogue now known as "The Shtiebel."

 Biography

 Early life and education

 Mintz was born in Washington, D.C. to Rabbi Benjamin Mintz and Harriet Ashinsky.
 He attended the Melvin J. Berman Hebrew Academy in Greater Washington before transferring to Manhattan Hebrew High School in Riverdale, New York.
 Mintz graduated from Yeshiva College in 1984 with a bachelor's degree in Jewish History and a master's degree in Medieval Jewish History.

 In 1985, Mintz received Yoreh Yoreh Semikhah (rabbinical ordination) from the Rabbi Isaac Elchanan Theological Seminary at Yeshiva University and in 1988 Yadin Yadin Semikhah, qualifying him to serve as a rabbinical judge.

 In 2011, he earned a Ph.D. in Modern Jewish History from New York University, with his doctoral thesis focusing on the history of the eruv in North America.